 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Human Resources Assistants job description, Human Resources Assistants salary, Human Resources Assistants information, what is the job of a Human Resources Assistant like, pros and cons about Human Resources Assistants, colleges and universities for Human Resources Assistants, is Human Resources Assistants, Except Payroll and Timekeeping the right career for me, Medium careers to get into, careers in Office and Administration
+HR Assistants job description, HR Assistants salary, HR Assistants information, what is the job of a Human Resources Assistant like, pros and cons about Human Resources Assistants, colleges and universities for Human Resources Assistants, is Human Resources Assistants the right career for me, careers in Office and Administration